trisbee/fe-cloud-run-example/README.md

 - FE_PRODUCTION_GCP_SA_KEY
 - FE_STAGE_GCP_SA_KEY

+The Service runner must have permission to edit IAM permissions to make the URL public.
+We recommend adding **Security Admin**, **Project IAM Admin**, **Editor** roles respectively in IAM Project Settings.

 If you have to create new one, you can via [Service Accounts page](https://cloud.google.com/iam/docs/creating-managing-service-account-keys#iam-service-account-keys-create-console).

 ## Reading list